briansunter/graph/site/content/pages/logseq-openai/popup.md

 These tools are nice and have good user interfaces but have some limitations for personal notetaking use cases and for power users.
 I wanted something that was pay-as-you-go instead of subscription-based, allowed a lot of customizability, and allowed users to share prompts with each other.

+The plugin is free and open source but uses OpenAI's API, which does charge per API request; however, using their API directly with your key is much cheaper than any commercial option.

 # Getting started

 Go to the logseq plugin marketplace and search for "openai" or update the plugin to get the latest version.

 ![Screenshot 2023-01-31 at 1.47.24 PM.png](/assets/Screenshot_2023-01-31_at_1.47.24_PM_1675208862852_0.png)

+Sign up for an [OpenAI API key](https://platform.openai.com/account/api-keys) if you don't already have one, and add it in the plugin settings.

 Press `CMD+g` to open the GPT-3 popup.